 5 To redeem them that were under the law, that we might receive the adoption of sons.

-2. Secondly, all sins were taken to the cross – both past and the future sins – so that they would no longer be separating God and man.
-It’s not that God threw all the sins onto another, innocent Jesus, third party, as John Spong said it, rather ”God was in Christ, reconciling the world to himself” (2 Cor 5:19).
-God took on the whole thing, in order for everyone to be able to join God and have their sins forgiven:
+2. Secondly, all sins were taken to the cross - both past and future - so that they are no longer between men and God.
+It was not that God threw them on some third person, the innocent Jesus as John Spong presented, but ”God was in Christ, reconciling the world to himself” (2 Cor 5:19).
+God took charge of the whole thing so that everyone can enter into his communion and receive the forgiveness of sins: